Ten Questions covering the fundamental protection under FERPA for students at Santa Clara University and the Jesuit School of Theology at Berkeley.

 - Major field of study

-- Dates of attendance (defined as term beginning and ending dates)
+- Dates of attendance (defined as academic year or quarter)

 9. How can a student prevent disclosure of all or part of his or her directory information?